Fudan-iGEM/2023-wiki/docs/src/collaborations.md

-## With SCUT-China & NJU-China: Software Discussion
+## With SCUT-China & Nanjing-China: Software Discussion

 Our [software](/software/) aims to assist more teams in optimizing sequence design, so we have engaged in online discussions with several universities.
-We collaborated with NJU-China iGEM 2023 to enhance the user interface, making it more user-friendly with improved visualizations.
-Furthermore, we discussed with SCUT-China iGEM 2023 about using the software for wet lab experiment sequence design, exchanging project ideas and thoroughly understanding their requirements to provide personalized recommendations.
+We collaborated with Nanjing-China iGEM 2023 to enhance the user interface, making it more user-friendly.
+Furthermore, we discussed with SCUT-China iGEM 2023 about using the software for wet lab design of sequence, exchanging project ideas and thoroughly understanding their requirements to improve our software.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/collaboration/scut-tiny.png"
 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Collaboration with SCUT</small></p>
+<p><small style="color: gray">Collaboration with SCUT-China</small></p>
 </div>
 </div>
 <div style="text-align: center;">